No5 Barristers' Chambers - Excellence is at the heart of everything we do.

 Child Homicide

 Chloë has an established practice in cases involving the death of infants and very young children, including allegations of murder, manslaughter and cruelty.
-These cases frequently turn on disputed causation and the careful synthesis of highly specialised expert evidence across multiple disciplines.
+Such cases commonly require the careful analysis of complex causation issues and the synthesis of highly specialised, multi-disciplinary expert evidence.

 Homicide, Serious Violence and Organised Criminality

-Beyond child homicide, Chloë is regularly instructed in complex murder and attempted murder cases, including those involving gang-related violence, firearms, drugs, conspiracy and organised criminal groups.
+Chloë is regularly instructed in cases of murder and attempted murder, including those involving gang-related violence, firearms and drugs.

-She has acted in VHCC-level cases and is accustomed to working within large prosecution teams alongside senior investigators and specialist prosecutors.
-Her approach is methodical and measured, with close attention paid to disclosure, evidential integrity and the fair presentation of the case.
-Whether prosecuting or defending, she is known for identifying and advancing the key issues, and for pursuing them with rigour and fairness.
+She is accustomed to working within large prosecution teams alongside senior investigators and specialist prosecutors.
+Her approach is methodical and measured, with close attention to disclosure, evidential integrity and fairness.
+She is known for identifying the central issues in a case and advancing them with clarity and rigour.

 Counter Terrorism

-Chloë is appointed to the CPS Specialist Panel and has experience defending cases arising from counter-terrorism investigations, including matters involving extreme right-wing ideology and online radicalisation.
+Chloë is appointed to the CPS Specialist Panel and has experience defending in counter-terrorism cases.

 Professional Commitments

-Chloë is committed to improving equality, diversity and social mobility at the Bar.
-She regularly supports initiatives encouraging aspiring lawyers from under-represented backgrounds, mentors Inner Temple students and assists candidates seeking scholarships.
-All of her mentees have gone on to secure pupillage and tenancy.
+Chloë is committed to promoting equality, diversity and social mobility at the Bar.
+She mentors aspiring barristers and has supported numerous candidates in securing pupillage and tenancy.

-In 2022, she co-founded the Criminal Bar Association’s Hardship Fund, which raised over £100,000 during the Criminal Bar’s industrial action.
-It aimed to provide urgent financial support to practitioners facing unexpected hardship.
-The fund, now progressing towards charitable status, continues to play an important resource in supporting retention within the profession.
+In 2022, she co-founded the Criminal Bar Association Hardship Fund, raising over £100,000 to support practitioners in financial difficulty.
+The fund continues to assist retention within the profession.

-She also supports the South Eastern Circuit Advanced International Advocacy Course held annually at Keble College, as her professional commitments permit.
+She also supports advocacy training on the Midland and South Eastern Circuits, including the Advanced International Advocacy Course at Keble College.

 Related News, Resources and Events